KKural/Exercise_3.1/Dodona-Learning-Path/description/Dodona_Learning_Path_Overview.md

 ## 1. Overview of Learning Goals and Student Needs

 ### Criminology Student Profile
-Criminology students typically come from a social science orientation with limited mathematical background.
-They approach statistics not as abstract mathematical concepts but as practical tools for understanding crime data and social phenomena.
-These students are often more interested in the application and interpretation of statistical methods within their field rather than theoretical mathematical foundations.
-Additionally, many criminology students experience statistics anxiety, which can create barriers to learning and decrease confidence in their analytical abilities.
-This anxiety often stems from previous negative experiences with mathematics or perceived lack of quantitative skills.
+Criminology students typically come from a social science orientation with varying levels of mathematical preparation.
+They approach statistics primarily as practical tools for understanding crime data and social phenomena rather than as abstract mathematical concepts.
+These students are generally more interested in the application and interpretation of statistical methods within criminological contexts than in theoretical mathematical foundations.

+Many criminology students initially approach statistics with some apprehension, which can affect their learning experience and confidence in developing quantitative skills.
+This hesitation often stems from limited prior exposure to formal statistical training or educational experiences that emphasized other forms of analysis.
+However, when statistical concepts are presented through relevant criminological examples—such as analyzing crime rates, understanding offending patterns, or evaluating intervention programs—students typically demonstrate stronger engagement and comprehension.

 ### Purpose of the Learning Path
 The primary purpose of this learning path is to support the development of statistical reasoning skills using crime-relevant examples and contexts.
 By embedding statistical concepts within criminological scenarios, the learning path aims to: